 The United States Coast Guard, a part of the Department of Homeland Security, operates in today's joint environment.
 U.S. Coast Guard Publication (USCG Pub) 1 Doctrine for the U.S. Coast Guard and their 2023 Posture Statement outline their organization, capabilities, and missions.
 The Coast Guard is an armed service that has participated in every American war since its inception.
 Although multi-mission in nature and charged with significant responsibilities in such diverse areas as maritime law enforcement, search and rescue, pollution response and maintaining aids to navigation, Coast Guard forces also provide military capabilities in support of the national military strategy.
-In recent combat operations, port operations and security, coastal sea control and other mission sets where the smallest U.S. service's expertise can add value.
+In recent combat operations, Coast Guard forces have provided to Joint Force Commanders maritime interception operations, port operations and security, coastal sea control and other mission sets where the smallest U.S. service's expertise can add value.